 I put the cardboard back onto the frame.
 I taped it on because I threw the little metal pieces away that were holding it together to begin with.

 This is what it looks like from the front all put back together.

-I hung the wreath that I made here on the front of my new frame.
+I hung the farmhouse wreath that I made here on the front of my new frame.

-I also decided to replace the wreathes inside the tobacco baskets with these cute little signs I found at Dollar Tree.
-I did not really want that many wreathes on one wall.
+I also decided to replace the wreaths inside the tobacco baskets with these cute little signs I found at Dollar Tree.
+I didn’t really want that many wreaths on one wall.